lwille/update-config/README.md

     hostssl	all		all		118.124.164.267/32	md5
 between the # BEGIN .. # END lines of your postgresql access configuration file.

+The block notation recognized by the script looks like:
+    # BEGIN allowed_hosts
+#      configuration entries will be inserted here
+    # END allowed_hosts
+Please notice the space between the comment hash and BEGIN/END.

 The text has to be enclosed by double quotes.
 The following variables can be used (using #{variable}): ip